csdms/dakotathon/README.md

 **dakota.dat** (tabular output),
 in the current directory.

-For more in-depth examples of using the CSDMS Dakota interface, see the Jupyter Notebooks in the [examples](./examples) directory of this repository.
+For more in-depth examples of using the CSDMS Dakota Interface as a standalone Python package, see the Jupyter Notebooks in the [examples](./examples) directory of this repository.